Skip to main content

 Overview

-The REU program takes place at Dartmouth, drawing on faculty expertise in both engineering and chemistry, and offers students mutually reinforcing experiences between the lab and the classroom.
+The REU program takes place at Dartmouth and at the nearby US Army Corps of Engineers Cold Regions Research and Engineering Laboratory (CRREL)—drawing on faculty expertise in both engineering and chemistry—and offers students mutually-reinforcing experiences between the lab and the classroom.

 Training will focus on three areas:

-1. Performing cutting-edge research as a materials scientist in a Dartmouth lab
+1. Performing cutting-edge research as a materials scientist in a Dartmouth or CRREL lab;

 3. Gaining access to mentors and professional development resources for considering different career paths.